2h3ph3rd/2h3ph3rd.github.io/docs/security/03-privilege-escalation/index.md

 You can use this trick if the user has access to a binary or a script with sudo privilege.

-Also there must be no specific override of the LD_PRELOAD variable.
+Also, there must be no specific override of the LD_PRELOAD variable.
 You can check it by using the command `sudo -l`.

 ```c title="shell.c"
 void _init()